 Nothing could be further from the truth.

-Some annuities can be structured for safer money growth without market risk, while others can pay a lifetime income that can start as soon or as late as you desire.
+Some annuities can be structured for growth without market risk, while others can pay a lifetime income that can start as soon or as late as you desire.
 Some even offer an income for a certain period of time, if you prefer.
 This is only the beginning of the list of the many differences among annuities.

-Myth #2 – All annuities have high fees.
+Myth #2 – Annuities have high fees.

 Variable annuities do have higher fees of 2-5%, which is one reason fewer investors are choosing this option.